Roundabout at George Elmer Drive & Cattle Drive

 A traffic study prepared for the Mcnett subdivision suggested the developer contribute to the roundabout.
 If annexation and approval succeeds some combination of homes, commercial structures, and up to approximately 650 apartments will add to traffic.
 Lacking information about the specific unit totals, how do you arrive at a fair price to obtain additional revenue for the project?

-John Hancock asked about 3 years ago
+John Hancock asked almost 4 years ago

 Thank you again for the question.
 Kevin Slovarp responded as follows: